-The 12 Steps were created by the founders of Alcoholics Anonymous to establish guidelines for the best way to overcome an addiction to alcohol.
-The program gained enough success in its early years for other addiction support groups to adapt the steps to their own needs.
+The 12 Steps were created by the founders of Alcoholics Anonymous to establish guidelines to overcome an addiction to alcohol.
+The program gained enough success in its early years for other addiction support groups to adapt the steps to their specific substance or addictive behavior.

 There are many 12-step programs for various addictions and compulsive behaviors, ranging from Cocaine Anonymous to Debtors Anonymous—all using the same 12-Step methods.

 Although the 12 Steps are based on spiritual principles, many nonreligious people have found the program immensely helpful.
 The language emphasizes the presence of God as each participant understands God, allowing for different interpretations and religious beliefs.